SonahSofern/Xenoblade-Series-Randomizer/Race Mode/Race Mode README.txt

 The intent of Race Mode is to allow for the player to experience the joys of the normal game, in a shorter single playsession, aiming for 3-4 hours for experienced individuals.
 This is accomplished by reducing the amount of grinding and reducing the portion of the story that you play through (to smaller chunks called Storylines).
 Most of your character's power in Race Mode will come from the custom loot tables given to the Treasure Chests on the Continents with the Storylines you are required to complete.
 You could even have a friendly race between people on the same seed, and compete to see who finishes the game first!

-A suggested Settings String for players who wish to do Race Mode for the first time is: MTAAQQDhBxDfpYD8AgYAAAAA/snIyMjIKMg8FBTIyMjIyMjIyMjIyMjIyMjIyMjIyBQUFCjIAA==

 To import those settings, copy the settings string into the field next to the "Settings" label at the bottom of the randomizer.

 To begin Race Mode when in game, click the "Race Mode Start" option on the main menu.